ihfazhillah/Jupita-Agent-iOS/Readme.md

 #### Step 1

 Drag and drop the SDK folder `Jupita.framework` into your project under ‘Frameworks', then select the framework from the `Targets` menu.
-Make sure you have selected `Embed and sign`.
+Make sure you have selected 'Embed and sign'.

 #### Step 2